lurkshark/coderevue/website-content/content/posts/deploy-node-red-gcp.md

 ## Setting-up Google App Engine

-Our Node-RED production service is going to run on Google App Engine which is a managed environment for running your application.
-The main benefits to this are that we don't need to worry about any boilerplate configuration of the hosts, and with the right configuration we can actually keep everything within the forever free-tier.
+Our Node-RED production service is going to run on Google App Engine which is a managed environment for running your Node.js application.
+The main benefits are that we don't need to worry about any boilerplate configuration of the hosts, and with the right configuration we can actually keep everything within the forever free-tier.
+Simple and cheap.

 For the following steps I just used the Google Cloud web console, but these steps can also be accomplished with the `gcloud` CLI tool if you're more comfortable with that.
-First create a new project and then create an App Engine application for that project.
+First create a new project and then create an App Engine application in that project.

 Now we need to setup a service account that we'll use later to automatically update our service with GitHub Actions.
 Go to "IAM & Admin" then "Service Accounts".
 Click on the "Create Service Account" button at the top and name it "GitHub Actions".
 Next go to the "Manage Permissions" page for the service account you just created.
 We need to grant the account [some permissions](https://github.com/google-github-actions/deploy-appengine#via-google-github-actionsauth) to allow it to deploy to App Engine.